mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/clusters/custom-domain-certificate/configuration/index.md

 ## Verify the status of the configuration and troubleshoot in case of errors

-If you want to ensure the customization for a domain or a certificate is completed, or if you want to obtain more information in case the customization fails, call up a list of statuses for the `KommanderCluster`.
+If you want to ensure the customization for a domain or a certificate is completed, or if you want to obtain more information if the customization fails, display the status information for the `KommanderCluster`.

 1. Inspect the modified `KommanderCluster` object: